ArslanKhan-info/react-native-toast-pro/README.md

 ### Toast Duration

-By default, toasts are displayed for 3 seconds.
-You can modify this in the `ToastProvider.tsx` file by changing the timeout value in the `showAlert` function.
+By default, toasts are displayed for 1.5 seconds.
+You can modify this in the `AlertComponent.tsx` file by changing the timeout value in the `useEffect` hook.

 ### Animation Settings

-The component uses React Native's Animated API with the following default settings:
+The component uses react-native-reanimated with the following default settings:

-- **Scale Animation**: Spring animation with tension: 100, friction: 4
+- **Scale Animation**: Spring animation with damping: 4, stiffness: 100
-- **Slide Animation**: Timing animation with duration: 500ms
+- **Slide Animation**: Timing animation with duration: 500ms and Easing.out(Easing.exp)
-- **Auto-dismiss**: 3000ms (3 seconds)
+- **Auto-dismiss**: 1500ms (1.5 seconds)
+- **Exit Animation**: Timing animation with Easing.in(Easing.exp) for smooth removal

 ## Requirements

 - React Native >= 0.60.0
 - React >= 16.8.0
 - react-native-safe-area-context
+- react-native-reanimated >= 3.0.0

 ## License